The IVA Process

 Although you might think an IVA might be the right debt solution for you, it is still recommended that you seek free debt advice from a professional.
 Debt solutions have their own criteria and while you can check for yourself whether you qualify, certain solutions might be better suited than others for your circumstances.
 Consult with a debt adviser first about your income and expenditure and see what recommendations they make – they can also help you in the process of setting up a debt solution.

 If an IVA is the right solution for you, the first step is to find an Insolvency Practitioner (IP).
 As an IVA is a legally binding solution you will need a qualified professional to support you through the process.
-PayPlan refer their clients to their associated company, PayPlan Partnership Limited – a fully licensed team of IPs who have many years’ experience helping clients successfully get out of debt.
+PayPlan refer their clients to their associated companies, PayPlan Partnership Limited or PayPlan Bespoke Solutions Limited – a fully licensed team of IPs who have many years’ experience helping clients successfully get out of debt.

 The role of the Insolvency Practitioner (IP)